Sample course plans for majors offered in the Bachelor of Environments.

 Urban Design and Planning

-Urban designers and planners are actively engaged with some of the pressing issues of our time, including the impact of climate change, sustainable resourcing challenges, and the pressures of increased urbanisation.
+Urban designers and planners are engaged with the pressing issues of our time, including the climate change, sustainable resourcing, and the impact of urbanisation.